-Amazon’s workers’ comp rates to jump 15% due to hazardous conditions at its fulfillment centers, state agency says
+Workers’ comp rates to jump in Amazon’s Washington fulfillment centers due to hazards

 Reflecting its better safety record, the warehousing industry will see a 20% rate cut in 2021, bringing workers’ comp rates lower than any time in the past five years.

-Since employees pay a portion of workers’ comp premiums, typically via an automatic deduction from their paychecks, the new rule-making also bodes well for traditional warehouse workers — many of whom, unlike Amazon’s fulfillment center employees, are unionized.
+Since employees pay a portion of workers’ comp premiums, typically via an automatic paycheck deduction, the new rule also bodes well for traditional warehouse workers — many of whom, unlike Amazon’s fulfillment center employees, are unionized.

 “The best way for Amazon to lower its premiums is to invest more in worker safety,” said Joe Kendo, government affairs director at the Washington State AFL-CIO labor council.
 In part, that could mean allowing workers to unionize, he said: Workers at a new Amazon facility in Alabama signaled their intent to form a union last week, citing “outrageous work quotas that have left many with illnesses and lifetime injuries.”